All carts and crates must be placed at the curb by 7:00 a.m. on your scheduled day of service.

 Residential carts may be collected by drivers from side yards for an additional fee, or no fee for qualifying disabled individuals.
 A doctor’s note may be required.
 Call customer service at (775) 329-8822 for details.

 Yes.
-Seniors (70 years or older) may select the 35-gallon trash cart and 64-gallon recycling cart at a lower rate than the standard service level.
+Seniors (70 years or older) under the Reno Franchise Agreement may select the 35-gallon trash cart and 64-gallon recycling cart at a lower rate than the standard service level.
+Current service levels and prices are listed on the Residential Services Page.
 Request requires proof of age.
 Please call 775-329-8822 or visit our office at 100 Vassar Street in Reno to apply.

 City of Reno residential Waste Management customers who are current with their bill may dispose of one standard pick-up truckload (3 square yards)of trash four times per year at no cost.
 Customers may utilize this service any day and time during normal business hours at the Stead Transfer Station or at the Commercial Row Transfer Station.